 Sciatic pain may go after a few months or persist, depending on the underlying cause.
 For that reason, treatment options are varied dependent upon the case.
 Sciatica patients are often prescribed anti-inflammatory medication and physical therapy.
 If the pain persists, an MRI may be necessary to determine that underlying cause.

 The medical bills associated with diagnosing the root cause of your sciatica and treating it can get expensive.
 If your injury was caused by the negligence of someone else, you should seek immediate legal counsel to recover the expenses associated with such treatment, as well as, fair compensation for your pain and suffering.

 The Raleigh automobile accident personal injury lawyers of Maginnis Law offer free consultations and evaluations to all prospective clients.
 We handle all personal injury matters on a contingency basis.
 You pay no attorneys’ fees unless we recover compensation for your injuries.

 If you are suffering from sciatica or any other orthopedic injury, contact the litigation attorneys of Maginnis Law at 919.480.8526 or send a confidential email from our contact page.
-We handle personal injury cases in and around the Wake County and Durham County area, including Raleigh, Cary, Durham, Chapel Hill, Apex, Clayton, Wake Forest, and the rest of the Triangle.
+We handle personal injury cases across the state of North Carolina.